 After traveling around the South Island for a month and then settling into a longer-term stay in Kaikoura for another month, I decided I loved New Zealand too much to move on just yet.
 I planned to apply for a working holiday visa which, as a Canadian, I can hold for 23 months.

 You can apply for a working holiday visa if you are already in New Zealand; all you need is a New Zealand postal address.
 Please be aware that applying from within New Zealand can take up to 4 weeks to process versus 1 week if outside the country.

 NOTE: I received my visa within 4 days of filing my application.
 Give yourself plenty of time to receive your response as approvals are on a case-by-case basis.

 If your travel visa expires before your working holiday visa is approved, you must still depart the country by your original 3-month visa expiration date.

-Applying for the Visa
+Step 1: Applying for your Working Holiday Visa

 Your application for your working holiday visa will be filed online here.
 Select your country and then complete the entire questionnaire as required about personal information, health information and other history.
 Most schemes permit up to 12 months on your working holiday visa; UK and Canadian citizens are eligible for up to 23 months.

 Costs vary from country to country; I paid $245 NZD as a Canadian.

 Step 2: Medical Certificate

 If you are coming from a country where a medical exam is required OR if you are applying while already in New Zealand, you will be required to undergo a chest x-ray and a general medical exam as proof that you are of sound health.